- Artificial Intelligence

 What is the difference between Gemma 4 and Gemini?

 Gemini is Google's proprietary cloud model (API-accessible).
-Gemma 4 is the open-weight version from the same research, designed to run locally on your hardware with full data privacy.
-Gemini is more powerful; Gemma 4 is more flexible and private.
+Gemma 4 is the open-weight version from the same Google Gemini research, designed to run locally on your own hardware with full data privacy.
+Gemini 3.5 Flash (announced at I/O 2026) is the latest Gemini; Gemma 4 is the open alternative.

 What languages does Gemma 4 support?

-Over 140 languages natively, making it one of the most multilingual open-weight model families available for global applications.
+Over 140 languages natively — one of the most multilingual open-weight model families available, making it suitable for global product development.

 At Auriga IT, we help businesses turn AI breakthroughs like Gemma 4 into working products and scalable systems.
 From building intelligent applications to deploying them on strong cloud infrastructure, we work with the latest tools so teams can move faster with less uncertainty.

-Whether you are exploring open models, building AI agents, deploying private on-device intelligence, or looking to integrate agentic workflows into your business, our team can help you turn the latest model advances into real outcomes.
+Whether you are exploring open models like Gemma 4, building AI agents with MCP, deploying private on-device intelligence, or integrating agentic workflows into your business, our team can help you turn the latest model advances into real outcomes.

 Talk to Our AI Experts →Related content